BIGANDYT/spitfire-vitality/README.md

 Automated installation
 ----------------------

--   install.cmd is also run on the build server.

 -   Pulls down Sitecore and necessary packages from the build server to c:\\SpitfireInstaller on your local machine.